-The Granuaile is responsible for 78% of all emissions.
+The Granuaile is responsible for 86% of all emissions.
 The ILV Granuaile was designed in 1999 and built in 2000.
-The vessel is now 23 years old and in comparison, to other vessels of its age and size, it was built to be more environmentally friendly by design.
+The vessel is now 25 years old and in comparison, to other vessels of its age and size, it was built to be more environmentally friendly by design.
 The vessel is fitted with five medium speed diesel engines, of which four are required for routine operations and the remaining engine is cycled through ongoing maintenance.

 The ILV Granuaile operates a Ship Energy Efficiency Management Plan (SEEMP) which is an established tool to improve the energy efficiency of a ship in a cost-effective manner.
 The plan contains measures to further reduce residual GHG emissions through reduced speed passage making and investigating new technologies such as Variable Speed Drives and Amine-based post-combustion carbon capture (PCC).
+Further work is required to determine the feasibility of these options.